brianodida/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd : Display current directory contents, including hidden files
+cd : Display current directory contents, including hidden files (starting with .).
+Use the long format.